 19+ hours per week in meetings

-Executives spend more than 19 hours per week in meetings, more than half the working week.
-Top management spends 50% of their work time in meetings, while remote employees attend 50% more meetings than their in-office counterparts.
-The average business now deploys 88 applications, with tech companies averaging 155, adding coordination complexity on top of the meeting load.
+Executives spend more than 19 hours per week in meetings, nearly half the working week.
+Top management spends about 50% of their work time in meetings, while remote employees attend 50% more meetings than their in-office counterparts.
+The average business deploys 88 applications, with tech companies averaging 155, adding coordination complexity on top of the meeting load.

 We evaluated each tool against the specific calendar challenges that executives face, not generic scheduling features, but the edge cases that define whether a tool works in practice.